 Just one species, the European Mistletoe, Viscum album, has played the starring role in most of the traditions, folklore, and mythology associated with winter holidays, as it is the only mistletoe native to much of Europe.

-In North America, the mistletoe most often seen in Christmas displays and used for Yuletide kissing belongs to the genus Phoradendron, a group which actually boasts several hundred species throughout the Americas, which its center of diversity being in the Amazon rainforest!
+In North America, the mistletoe most often seen in Christmas displays and used for Yuletide kissing belongs to the genus Phoradendron, a group that actually boasts several hundred species throughout the Americas, with its center of diversity being in the Amazon rainforest!

 Mistletoes: Often Maligned and Misunderstood